PauFusco/Nontendo/README.md

 # Nontendo
 ### Winjammers: Flying Power Disc
 This is a tribute to Windjammers, released in 1994.
 The game consists in a 1 vs 1 match in which the objective is to throw the disc inside the rival Goal Line.
 Different characters are also offered.
-This tribute includes 3 of the 6 total characters: *Korea, Italy* and *USA.
+This tribute includes 3 of the 6 total characters: *Korea, Italy* and *USA*.
-3 of the 6 original scenariosare included: *Beach, Lawn* and *Tiled.
+3 of the 6 original scenariosare included: *Beach, Lawn* and *Tiled*.

 ## Installation
 Un-zip folder with WinRAR software or similar.
 If a controller is desired, plug it in and it should be ready to use.